 The concept of the mirror slicer IFU for OSIRIS has been performed by our collaborator and optical scientist Robert Content at the Australia Astronomical Observatory.
-This has demanded a very detailed study and in depth understanding of the OSIRIS spectrograph, both as designed (by studying its Zemax ray-tracing optical design, see Figure 13) and as built (see below).
-We also had the collaboration of Ernesto Sánchez-Blanco (OpticalDevelopment), who implemented all OSIRIS Grisms and volume-phase holographic gratings (VPHs) in Zemax, since we only had available the documentation (and optical parameters).
-Figures ?? and ?? show the Zemax modeling of the OSIRIS suite of Grisms and VPHs respectively, which were integrated in the Zemax design model of OSIRIS for the MAAT optical development feasibility study.
+This has demanded a very detailed study and in depth understanding of the OSIRIS spectrograph, both as designed (by studying its Zemax ray-tracing optical design, see Figure 12) and as built (see below).
+We also had the collaboration of Ernesto Sánchez-Blanco (OpticalDevelopment), who implemented all OSIRIS Grisms and volume-phase holographic gratings (VPHs) in Zemax, since we initially had available only the optical design for imaging, but not for spectroscopy.
+Figure 13 shows the Zemax modeling of the OSIRIS suite of Grisms and VPHs respectively, which were integrated in the Zemax design model of OSIRIS for the MAAT optical development feasibility study.